DuckAndStranger/whatsapp-automation/README.md

-# Whatsapp Automation
+# Whatsapp Image Spammer
-WhatsApp Automation in Python using selenium which is capable of sending messages and images to any desired recipient given by user on WhatsApp Web.
+Python script that sends images from folder "spampics" to user or group.

+# Made with code from Lavanyask03/whatsapp-automation

 # Requirements
 Python 2 or Python 3 (preferred)
+Doesn't work with Selenium 4.3.0 or newer

 # Run on local machine
 1. Clone the repository